Inference on High Dimensional Selective Labeling Models: Monte Carlo Simulations

-and obtain the minimizer $\widehat{\bar{\delta}}$.
+and obtain the minimizer $\widehat{\overline{\boldsymbol{\delta}}}$.
 Then in the second step, we minimize the following loss function

-and obtain the minimizer $\widehat{\bar\beta}$.
-Then the two-step NLS estimators for $\delta_0$ and $\beta_0$ are given by $\widehat c_{\delta, 1}^{-1}\widehat\delta$ and $\widehat c_{\beta, 1}^{-1}\widehat \beta$.
+and obtain the minimizer $\widehat{\overline{\boldsymbol{\beta}}}$.
+Then the two-step NLS estimators for $\boldsymbol{\delta}_0$ and $\boldsymbol{\beta}_0$ are given by $\widehat c_{\delta, 1}^{-1}\widehat{\boldsymbol{\delta}}$ and $\widehat c_{\beta, 1}^{-1}\widehat {\boldsymbol{\beta}}$.

-The second method is parametric maximum likelihood estimation.
+The second method is parametric maximum likelihood estimation (MLE).
 Like in the first method, we also assume that $U_i$ and $V_i$ in (\ref{sel_eq}) and (\ref{out_eq}) are jointly normally distributed, then the log-likelihood function is then given by

-Suppose the MLE estimators are given by $\widehat{\bar \delta }$ and $\widehat{\bar {\beta}}$, then the MLE estimators for $\delta_0$ and $\beta_0$ are given by $\widehat c_{\delta, 1}^{-1}\widehat\delta$ and $\widehat c_{\beta, 1}^{-1}\widehat \beta$.
+Suppose the MLE estimators are given by $\widehat{\overline{\boldsymbol{\delta}} }$ and $\widehat{\overline{\boldsymbol{\beta}}}$, then the MLE estimators for $\boldsymbol{\delta}_0$ and $\boldsymbol{\beta}_0$ are given by $\widehat c_{\delta, 1}^{-1}\widehat{\boldsymbol{\delta}}$ and $\widehat c_{\beta, 1}^{-1}\widehat{\boldsymbol{\beta}}$.

 The third method is semiparametric estimation based on matching.
 In particular, we first obtain the estimator of $\delta_0$ in the first step, then we conduct Algorithm 1.
-To improve the computational efficiency, in both first and second step estimation, we use nearest neighbour matching with $m=1$.
+To improve the computational efficiency, in the first and second step estimation, we use nearest neighbor matching with $m=[(\log(n))^{1.1}]$ and $m=[(\log(S_n))^{1.1}]$, where recall that $S_n = \sum_{i=1}^nD_i$.
+We update 2000 times for both first- and second-step estimation.

 The fourth method is semiparametric estimation based on series approximation.
 For the sieve functions, we consider the Legendre polynomials used in \citet{khanetal2021}, and use tensor products of one-variate sieve functions as the sieve functions for bivariate functions.

-We report the bias, the root mean squared error, and the running time of all methods.
-Tables of results are reported in the appendix, Section \ref{results}.
+The order of sieves is chosen to be 31 for the first-step estimation and 15 for the second-step estimation.
+Finally, the stopping rule is the same as in that of \citet{khanetal2021} with the tolerance being $10^{-6}$.